getCUJO/QoOID/draft-ietf-ippm-qoo.md

 provide different available video resolutions, ranging from 4K to 480p resolution.
 Combined with different transmission latencies, each of these resolutions can induce varying levels of perceived usability.

-The QoO framework can accommodate such applications by defining multiple ROP thresholds corresponding to different quality levels.
+The QoO framework can accommodate such applications by defining multiple ROP/CPUP thresholds corresponding to different quality levels.
 The framework can then assess how well the application will achieve each quality level, providing a more nuanced view of application performance than a simple binary pass/fail metric.
 Another, less complex